Political Science

 W

-A study of the key characteristics of U.S. foreign relations, what shapes them, the relationship between our nation’s domestic setting–ideology, core values, politics, geography, social structure, and economy–and its foreign relations.
+This course is a study of the key characteristics of U.S. foreign relations, what shapes them, the relationship between our nation’s domestic setting–ideology, core values, politics, geography, social structure, and economy–and its foreign relations.

 PS 481: Political Philosophies